aisandler/marketing-calendar-saas/USER_GUIDE.md

 The application has three user roles:

 1. **Admin**: Full access to all features, including user management
-2. **Manager**: Can create and manage briefs, resources, and tradeshows
+2. **Manager**: Can create and manage briefs, resources, and campaigns
 3. **Contributor**: Limited access to view and update assigned briefs

 Your role determines what actions you can perform in the system.